safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 ## Summary

-The SAFE network is an autonomous distributed network for data storage and communications [1].
+The SAFE Network is an autonomous distributed network for data storage and communications [1].
 It provides Secure Access For Everyone (SAFE).
 Data stored on the network has extremely high availability, durability, privacy and security.
 The network scales efficiently and the security of data stored on the network increases as the network grows.

 ## Introduction

 The existing server-client-based internet gives ownership of data to whoever operates the servers, rather than the people creating the data.
 The operators can restrict, modify, remove or sell that data with no recourse from the user that created it.
-Poor acceptance and availability of federated protocols to distribute user data on terms that favour the creators has motivated the creation of the SAFE network.
+Poor acceptance and availability of federated protocols to distribute user data on terms that favour the creators has motivated the creation of the SAFE Network.

-Clients storing data on the SAFE network are protected by default with strong encryption and can control access through a flexible permissions layer.
+Clients storing data on the SAFE Network are protected by default with strong encryption and can control access through a flexible permissions layer.

-Clients retrieving data from the SAFE network are protected by a secure routing and addressing system.
+Clients retrieving data from the SAFE Network are protected by a secure routing and addressing system.

 Clients benefit from secure defaults, including built-in end-to-end encryption and secure authentication.